pebgroup/Global-plant-diversity/README.md

 ---------------------------- | --------------------------------------------------------------------------
 checklist_names.txt         | Text file containing World Checklist of Vascular Plants taxonomy, taxon status, unique ID and synonyms checklist_distribution.txt  | Text file containing World Checklist of Vascular Plants taxon presence data in botanical countries
-ALLMB.tre		                | Phylogney with GenBank and Open Tree of Life taxa with a backbone provided by Magallón et al. (2015).
+ALLMB.tre		                | Phylogeny with GenBank and Open Tree of Life taxa with a backbone provided by Magallón et al. (2015).
 From Smith & Brown 2018
-GBMB.tre			              | Phylogney with GenBank taxa with a backbone provided by Magallón et al. (2015).
+GBMB.tre			              | Phylogeny with GenBank taxa with a backbone provided by Magallón et al. (2015).
 From Smith & Brown 2018.
 Used to identify taxa with molecular information ott.rds                     | Open Tree of Life taxonomy file (.rds version of taxonomy.tsv, Version: 3.0.
 Available on https://tree.opentreeoflife.org/about/taxonomy-version/ott3.0).
 Used to identify source for tip label name (NCBI or GBIF) fin_species_match_NCBI.rds  | List with taxonomy matching results for NCBI phylogeny tip labels with WCVP IDs gbif_all.rds                | Download of taxonomic information from GBIF for GBIF phylogeny tip labels